School of Environmental & Forest Sciences

 Outside of academia, Toby serves as President of the Husky Snow Club — UW’s ski and snowboard club.
 He also plays guitar and writes music under the name Tobias Bregar (which, indeed, is his full name).
 Toby is an avid enjoyer of the outdoors, good company, good music, and good ice cream.

 Conor graduated from UW in 2025 with a degree in Environmental Science and Resource Management.
-He also holds two minors in Quantitative Science and Urban Ecological Design and is a laboratory volunteer assisting with procedures and data within the Forest Mycobiome Lab Group.
-With passions in many realms, Conor hopes to look for ways to improve urban design as well as bolster the appreciation of ecology.
-Most importantly, he loves fungi and sustainability!
-As an officer of Student Mycology Club at UW, he strives to educate students in regards to the diversity and wonder of fungi and mushrooms, as well as all of their uses.
-Conor is also involved with the Meadow Team at the Burke Museum, Society for Ecological Restoration, UW's Dawg Pack Student Section, MESH's Fashion Show, and was an Undergraduate Student Ambassador for the College of the Environment.
+Conor was an amazing volunteer assisting with procedures and data within the Forest Mycobiome Lab Group.
+Conor was also an officer of Student Mycology Club at UW and involved in countless groups including the Meadow Team at the Burke Museum, Society for Ecological Restoration, UW's Dawg Pack Student Section, MESH's Fashion Show, and he was an Undergraduate Student Ambassador for the College of the Environment.

 As a lab technician extraordinaire, Ellie led research on fungal diversity across forest stand ages and contributed to several projects in the lab.
 Now a Fulbright Scholar in New Zealand, Ellie is investigating how fungal endophytes can help mitigate the spread of Kauri Dieback.

-An amazing lab manager, Liv was instrumental in establishing the lab.
+An amazing lab manager, Oliver was instrumental in establishing the lab.
 Their work spans studying post-fire fungi's soil-stabilizing properties and creating a digital repository for mycological archives.
-Liv is also very active in serveral amateur mycology groups, serving on the Vouchering and Marketing committees for the North American Mycological Society.
+Oliver is also very active in serveral amateur mycology groups, serving on the Vouchering and Marketing committees for the North American Mycological Society.

 Graduate Students

-I currently have no funded grants to support new students, so I am unlikely to admit a student without external funding.
-Competitive students interested in applying for external fellowships should reach out to me through this interest form.
+Funding: I currently have no grants to support new students, so I am unlikely to admit students without external funding.
+Potential fellowship opportunities include:

 Undergraduate Students